 Marc Sala was born in Barcelona (Spain) in 1981.
-Since young age he studied vocal technique with teachers Fernando Bañó, Eduard Giménez and Ana Luisa Chova, and took courses and Master-classes with maestros Raúl Giménez, Antoni Ros-Marbá, Dalton Baldwin, Giuseppe Montanari (Scala di Milano), Ana Luisa Chova and Viorica Cortez.
+Since young age he studied in Conservatori del Liceu with Eduard Giménez and in Conservatorio Superior de Valencia with Ana Luisa Chova.
+He took courses and Master-classes with maestros Raúl Giménez, Antoni Ros-Marbá, Dalton Baldwin, Giacomo Aragall, Carlos Chausson and Viorica Cortez.
 He studied History of Art in the Universitat Autònoma of Barcelona.

 In April 2004, he made his stage debut with Mozart’s “Bastiano e Bastiana” in Milan and Florence.